 Finding the Best Places to Retire Since 2006!

-Overview: Tucked amid rolling farmland in southeastern Pennsylvania's Dutch Country, Mount Joy has a rich agricultural history.
+Tucked amid rolling farmland in southeastern Pennsylvania's Dutch Country, Mount Joy is a welcoming town with a rich agricultural history.
 It was founded by Scots-Irish immigrants in 1721 and named after an Irish supply ship, not a mountain.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 20s, 30s and 40s.
 On average, the area receives 40 inches of rain and 26 inches of snow per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Lancaster, 15 miles away, has a hospital that accepts Medicare patients.